 This work will ensure the continued safe and reliable supply of gas to customers in Harrogate, keeping homes and businesses safe, warm and connected.

-The project, which is expected to last until the end of April, has been planned in collaboration with North Yorkshire Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.
+The project, which is expected to last until around mid September, has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.

 Mark Mawhood, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
 However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Harrogate.”